NachoLZ/NachoLZ/README.md

 - **Block Capital (CTO):**
   - Led architecture and development of a fintech platform for crypto investment strategies and digital dollar accounts.
   - Built real-time dashboards and automated portfolio rebalancing.

+- **Sireg Chile (Lead Software Engineer):**
+  - Designed and launched a mobile app and real-time control panel for municipal safety inspectors.
+  - Adopted by 150+ field agents in the first month, reducing emergency response times by 33%.
+  - Implemented a scalable full-stack architecture with React, Node.js, PostgreSQL, and Google Cloud.

 - **AI Agents:**
   - Designed custom AI-driven workflows with LangChain and n8n.